Rodneyomukuti/travelling-hobby/README.md

 Here is a list of foodstuffs that I usually interact with while travelling
 1. Fried chicken **I am a vegetarian**
 2. Soft drinks
+3. Water
-3. Any other meal 😋
+4. Any other meal 😋